tschoffelen/tschoffelen/content/good-software/index.md

 ## Adheres to expectations

-Don’t reinvent the wheel.
 Use established patterns wherever possible.

 * If there’s a rich text editor, I’ll expect to be able to mark text as bold or italic.
 * If there’s a modal window, I expect to be able to click outside of it to close it.